 Update: This application is no longer live, as it was successfully acquired by CapRally in January of 2013.
-It’s now part of their services as they mention on this page: Caprally Features
+As of November 2017, the Caprally website is down, but the case study is still worth reading.

 Pitchbrite is a service that connects entrepreneurs with venture capitalists via common life factors (like a shared alma mater, location, etc.) and a unique social network algorithm.
 After entering information about yourself and your startup, it matches you with relevant VC firms and professionals.